Waitangi Tribunal report on freshwater calls for courts to test ownership rights of Maori

 Paul said he had split from the original Maori Council claimants because he was "firmly of the view that Maori always owned the water and still do own their water.

-"We feel absolutely vindicated," Mr Paula said.
 "Our claimant group had a very strong sense that Maori have always owned and controlled the water and no legislation had ever appropriated our rights of ownership.

 "The tribunal has now agreed with us."